Byron Benbow, CPA

 Judy has lived in the Richland Creek watershed all her life, except for her college days at the University of Florida, where she received a minor in Environmental Studies while earning a B.A. in Political Science and then pursuing a law degree.
 She grew up playing in the tributaries bordering Vaughn’s Gap, and now enjoys the Richland Creek Greenway near her home in Sylvan Park.
 She also works in the watershed, as Executive Vice President and General Counsel for Freeman Webb.
 She no longer brings home snakes in jars, but did recently raise 75 Grey Tree Frogs from tadpoles rescued from a freezing horse trough.

-Monette has lived in Nashville for 25 years and in the Richland Creek watershed for the last eight years.
-Formerly a business owner in the culinary and healing arts, she attended Middle Tennessee State University to study Environmental Science with a focus on Water Resources and Biology.
-After graduation in 2003, Monette worked as an Environmental Coordinator for Plastech Engineering Corporation, an automobile parts manufacturer, and later as Staff Scientist for an environmental consulting firm, URS Corporation.
-All of her past work experience seemed to become a repeated reminder how clean freshwater has an undeniable and integral part in every aspect of human life and sustenance.
-Richland Creek became a means to express her allegiance to this truth and motivation to start RCWA (2007).
+Monette's early life began on the famly farm in Virginia, until her parents moved to Delaware.
+She has lived in Nashville for 29 years and in the Richland Creek watershed for the last twelve.
+As a former business owner in the culinary and later healing arts, she attended Middle Tennessee State University to study Environmental Science with a focus on Water Resources and Biology in 1998.
+After graduation Monette worked as an Environmental Coordinator for Plastech Engineering Corporation, an automobile parts manufacturer; and later as a staff scientist for URS Corporation, an environmental consulting firm.
+It became evident from her early life on the farm, to time working for a manufacturer; clean freshwater is vital to human life.
+Monette has always enjoyed being outdoors hiking, exploring and learning.

 Steve B. Curnutte